aquilesC/aquiles.me/content/newsletter/XX - How to take notes.md

+---
+title: How to take notes
+description: Reflections on how to take notes from the perspective of someone interested in learning, not only creating content
+epistemic: I have no meta-knowledge on how to take notes, but I build on experience and mindful practice.
+---
 The book "How to take smart notes" by Sönke Ahrens is a great starting point for anyone who is planning to make a living out of writing.
 However, most people's work involve other types of ambitions and nonetheless taking notes is equally important.
 I won't make a review of the book here, but wanted to discuss the importance of taking notes and how to be effective at it.

 In Ahrens' book, it is emphasized that the method he describes mimics the way in which the human brain works, by capturing fleeing thoughts and storing them long-term until we need to retrieve them again.
 The book describes a method that works well if you are trying to build knowledge.
 However, it is not everyone's objective, and even for people in the knowledge industry, it is not the only thing they have to do.